gumyr/cq_warehouse/docs/bearing.rst

 bearing sub-package provides a set of classes that create many different types of parametric bearings.

+Bearings are created as CadQuery Assemblies and with accurate external dimensions but simplified internal structure to avoid excess creation time.

 Holes for the bearings can be created with a :meth:`~extensions_doc.Workplane.pressFitHole` method which can automatically place the bearing into an Assembly and bore a hole for an axle if the part is thicker than the bearing.